openshift/openshift-origin-design/web-console/4.0-designs/overview/overview.md

 * The `Overview` tab is the default view, and the list view content is pushed to the left.
 * The selected row remains highlighted, and the metrics column is hidden.
 * When necessary, the resource name, notifications, and route URL will wrap.
-* The `Group by label` dropdown and filter bar are not accessible when the side panel is open.
 * Users can close the side panel by clicking the 'x' in the top right corner of the panel or hitting 'Escape' on their keyboard.
   * If a user closes the side panel, it will always reopen to the `Overview` tab.
   * If a user changes which resource they are viewing with the side panel open, the current tab should remain selected for the new resource.